It began with a spark...

 In this brilliant exploration of the psychological challenges of travelling, set within the exotic jungle of South America, Colin Thubron for the first time joins his highly acclaimed talents as a travel writer with his gifts as a novelist.

 Colin Thubron is an acknowledged master of travel writing, and the winner of many prizes and awards.
 His first writing was about the Middle East - Damascus, Lebanon and Cyprus.
 In 1982 he travelled into the Soviet Union in an ancient Morris Marina, pursued by the KGB, a journey he recorded in Among the Russians.
-From these early experiences developed his classic travel books: Behind the Wall (winner of the Hawthornden Prize and the Thomas Cook Travel Award), The Lost Heart of Asia, In Siberia (Prix Bouvier) and Shadow of the Silk Road (all available in Vintage).
+From these early experiences developed his classic travel books: Behind the Wall (winner of the Hawthornden Prize and the Thomas Cook Travel Award), The Lost Heart of Asia, In Siberia (Prix Bouvier) and Shadow of the Silk Road.
+His most recent book is To a Mountain in Tibet (all available in Vintage).
 In 2010 Colin Thubron became President the Royal Society of Literature.